inducer/pyfmmlib/README.rst

 License
 -------

+`fmmlib{2,3}d` are licensed under the 3-clause BSD license. (as of November 2017)

 This wrapper is licensed under the MIT license, as below.
-Beware, though, that `fmmlib{2,3}d` are licensed under the GNU General Public License v2, which is more restrictive.

 Copyright (C) 2013 Andreas Kloeckner